Fore River Shipyard: Fore River Ship and Engine Company

-In 1905, the yard gained a contract to build the Brown-Curtis steam turbine engine, which was considered to be too fast to be economical at the time.
+In 1905, the yard got a contract to build the Brown-Curtis steam turbine engine, which was considered to be too fast to be economical at the day and age.
 That same year, the Navy awarded a contract to build the Chester-class cruisers at the yard, two of which were supposed to be equipped with the Brown-Curtis turbine, but which later received new turbines.

 The Russo-Japanese War further benefited the yard, as the Imperial Japanese Navy contracted five Type 1 submarines at the yard.
 Little is known of the first submarines built at the yard, although they were promptly disassembled and shipped to the West Coast, from which they were shipped to Japan in 1904.
 The war brought expanded submarine development to the yard, as the Holland Torpedo Boat Company was purchased by the Electric Boat Company.
 Since Electric Boat had no yard of its own, it subcontracted to Fore River in order to complete orders.
 The first American submarine built at the yard was USS Octopus (SS-9), launched in 1906.
 This arrangement lasted for the next twenty years, until Electric Boat built its own yard in 1924.
 Fore River would remain the primary builder of Electric Boat-designed submarines through the S-class of 1922, completing a total of 69 submarines for the US Navy during this period.

 During this time, the yard built civilian ships, including Sankaty, which was built for the New Bedford, Martha's Vineyard & Nantucket Steamboat Company.
 Furthermore, the company created the Fore River Apprentice School, in order to ensure that an adequately trained workforce would be able to work at the yard in the coming years.
 Over time, over 2,000 people were graduated from its program.